martinvuyk/hackathon-fft/README.md

 Most of the work was figuring out how to setup the compile time constant arrays and how to index into them in parallel.

-The implementation itself is the simplest form by constraining to 1D signals and having the imput be forced to be made up of a power of two length.
+The implementation itself is the simplest form by constraining to 1D signals and having the input be forced to be made up of a power of two length.
 A higher level function could then add padding etc. as a future improvement.

 Computation-speed-wise I don't think this algorithm will fare badly, I just didn't have time to setup proper benchmarking.
 I haven't looked at what SOTA algorithms do, this is what came to me over the course of today (yesterday was all puzzle solving to get up to speed).